 Have you been charged with a traffic offence?
-With 20 years of experience in Traffic law and dealing with courts/the police, David has the knowledge to get you the best outcome & save your licence.
+With over 20 years of experience in Traffic law and dealing with courts/the police, David has the knowledge to get you the best outcome & save your licence.

 What constitutes a traffic offence?